fission/docs.fission.io/docs/content/languages/go.md

 ### Add dependencies

-Unlike pip for Python has been widely adopted by community, there are various dependency management tools for Golang like *gb*, *dep* and *glide*.
+Unlike pip for Python has been widely adopted by community, there are various dependency management tools for Go like *gb*, *dep* and *glide*.
-Hence fission Golang builder image doesn't contain a default tool for downloading dependencies during build processes.
+Hence fission Go builder image doesn't contain a default tool for downloading dependencies during build processes.

 In order to support 3rd party dependencies, users need to put all necessary packages to `vendor` directory and archive it into source archive.